Renewable Energy Target (RET)

 Small-scale Renewable Energy Scheme (SRES)

-The Small-scale Renewable Energy Scheme creates a financial incentive for owners to install eligible small-scale installations such as solar water heaters, heat pumps, solar panel systems, small-scale wind systems, or small-scale hydro systems.
+The Small-scale Renewable Energy Scheme creates a financial incentive for owners to install eligible small-scale installations such as solar water heaters, heat pumps, solar photo-voltaic (PV) systems, small-scale wind systems, or small-scale hydro systems.
 It does this by legislating demand for Small-scale Technology Certificates (STCs).
 STCs are created for these installations according to the amount of electricity they produce or displace.
 RET liable entities have a legal requirement to buy STCs and surrender them on an quarterly basis.

 Large-scale Renewable Energy Target (LRET)

 The Large-scale Renewable Energy Target creates a financial incentive for the establishment and growth of renewable energy power stations, such as wind and solar farms, or hydro-electric power stations.
 It does this by legislating demand for Large-scale Generation Certificates (LGCs).
 These LGCs are created based on the amount of eligible renewable electricity produced by the power stations.
-LGCs can be sold or traded to liable to entities, in addition to the power station’s sale of electricity to the grid.
+LGCs can be sold or traded to liable entities, in addition to the power station’s sale of electricity to the grid.
 RET Liable entities have a legal obligation to buy LGCs and surrender them to the Clean Energy Regulator on an annual basis.

 Want to learn more?